-Sample courses: International Business Transactions; International Sales of Goods; International Business Negotiations; U.S. Business Law; Legal Drafting: International Contracts.
+Sample courses: International Business Transactions; International Sales of Goods; International Business Negotiations

 LL.M.
 Degree Requirements

-Award of the LL.M. degree in International Legal Studies requires 24 credit hours from the designated list of classes with a grade point average of 2.0 (C) or better.
+- Award of the LL.M. degree in International Legal Studies requires successful completion of 24 credit hours.

-LL.M. candidates can complete up to 6 credit hours of the 24 credits required through independent research and writing under the supervision of a faculty member, externships, and non-law classes at other schools at American University.
+- LL.M. students can complete up to 6 credit hours of the required 24 credits through independent research and writing under the supervision of a faculty member, externships, and non-law classes at other schools at American University.

-Research Track: LL.M. candidates are automatically in the research track.
-They must successfully complete two research papers that demonstrate a high degree of skill in legal scholarship and writing.
-The papers can be written in connection with a class, or through independent research and writing.
+- Research Track: LL.M. students are automatically in the research track.
+They must successfully complete at least two research papers that demonstrate a high degree of skill in legal scholarship and writing.
+Students can write the required papers in connection with a class, or through independent research and writing projects under faculty supervision.

-Practical Skills Track: LL.M. candidates must register for and successfully complete an externship for credit, as well as write one research paper.
+- Practical Skills Track: LL.M. candidates must register for and successfully complete an externship for credit, and write one research paper.

-Each research paper must contain at least 3,500 words.
-The memo written for the Legal Research and Writing course (LAW-580-002) counts as one of these papers.
+- Each research paper must contain at least 3,500 words.
+The memo written for the LL.M.
+Legal Research and Writing course (LAW-580L-002) counts as one of the required papers.

-The LL.M. degree can be completed full time (two or three regular semesters), or part-time (up to 5 years, as long as no visa restrictions apply).
-Students on an F-1 or J-1 visa must be enrolled in at least 8 credits during the fall and the spring, except for the last semester when students can take a reduced course load for 1-7 credits.
+The LL.M. degree can be completed full-time (two or three regular semesters), or part-time (up to 5 years, as long as no visa restrictions apply).
+Students on an F-1 or J-1 visa must be enrolled full-time and take at least 8 credits each semester, except for the last semester when they can take a reduced course load for 1-7 credits.

 With careful planning, foreign-educated law students can meet the LL.M. degree requirements, the Certificate of Specialization requirements (if they choose to pursue a specialization), and the New York bar eligibility requirements at the same time.

-Of the 24 credit hours required to earn the LL.M. degree in International Legal Studies, 12 credits must be in the subject matters required by the New York bar.
+Of the 24 credit hours required to earn the ILSP LL.M., 12 credits must be in the subject matters required by the New York bar.